Crescendoe/Product_Landing_Page/README.md

-This is a sample product landing page created for your friend who is looking to start a candle

-business called Will-O-Wicks.
+This is a sample product landing page created for a friend who is looking to start a candle business called Will-O-Wicks.
 The purpose of this page is to generate interest in their upcoming product launch and collect email addresses from potential customers.

 Here's a breakdown of the key features: